adelhany1/Left-Atrium-Segmentation/README.md

 # Left-Atrium-Segmentation

+Atrium segmentation is a very important task for cardiologists, especially in the left atrium (LA).
+Since the chances of narrowing are common in that area where blood stops flowing and which causes a heart attack.
+To tackle this problem, Artificial Intelligence can play an important role in segmenting the blockage area.

 The heart has four chambers: two atria and two ventricles.

 The right atrium receives oxygen-poor blood from the body and pumps it to the right ventricle.